The bridge library connects KeyValue with the core library. KeyValue comes with an example bridge which can be used as a sample for bridge developers.

 failure.RuntimeError

-The checks performed on the output of DataSet
+The checks performed on the output of DataSet::depend on its type.

 For instance, one can check the size of a vector but not that of a